Join over ¼ million

 Misleading and pointless criteria

-I’ve seen this discussion crop up many times before, and I am hearing it more than ever right now since apparently I’m currently learning one of those in the forbidden list.
-When a clever linguist comes along he will be very happy to list the reasons that categorise languages as hard, but your average Joe also has something to say on this.
+I've seen this discussion crop up many times before, and I heard it extensively when I learned one of those in the forbidden list.
+When a clever linguist comes along he will be very happy to list the reasons that categorise languages as difficult, but your average Joe also has something to say on this.
 Together their arguments include:

 • Similarity to your native language